andreafortuna/andreafortuna.github.com/_posts/2015-05-12-testing-performance-of-a-new-system.md

 ---
 layout: post
-title: "Testing the performance of a new new system before website's migration"
+title: "Testing the performance of a new system before website's migration"
 description: "a very simple trick to testing the performance of a new system before the website's migration"
 category: Programming
 tags: